X2Cscope/pyx2cscope/_sources/gui_qt.md.txt

 # GUI Qt

 The Graphic User Interface implemented on Qt is an App built over pyX2Cscope.
-The aim of this application is to serve as an example on how to make a desktop application.
+The aim of this application is to serve as an example of how to make a desktop application.

 ## Starting the GUI Qt